micro-os-plus/platform-sifive-arty-xpack/README.md

 #include <micro-os-plus/board.h>
 ```

-## E31/E51 Coreplex FPGA Eval Kit Clock and Reset
+## E31/E51 Core Complex FPGA Eval Kit Clock and Reset

-The E31/E51 Coreplex FPGA Eval Kit has a 100MHz input to the FPGA.
-This is used to derive the Coreplex’s `io_coreClock` at 65 MHz, and the clock (peripheral clock) at 32.5 MHz.
+The E31/E51 Core Complex FPGA Eval Kit has a 100MHz input to the FPGA.
+This is used to derive the Core Complex’s `io_coreClock` at 65 MHz, and the clock (peripheral clock) at 32.5 MHz.
 The `io_rtcToggle` is driven at approximately 32kHz.

-The system reset driven by the Reset Button on the evaluation board is combined with the external debugger’s `SRST_n` pin as a full system reset for the E31/E51 Coreplex FPGA Eval KitT ̇his is combined with the `io_ndreset` to drive the reset input to the Coreplex.
+The system reset driven by the Reset Button on the evaluation board is combined with the external debugger’s `SRST_n` pin as a full system reset for the E31/E51 Core Complex FPGA Eval KitT ̇his is combined with the `io_ndreset` to drive the reset input to the Core Complex.

 The reset vector is set with Switch 0.
 Leave the switch in the “Off” position to execute from SPI Flash.